 Table of Contents:

-To help you understand more about PONDUS, Gerhard Forstner answers common questions asked by prospective customers.
-Download a full copy of PONDUS Q&A: A Revolutionary Solution for Sludge Hydrolysis.
+To help you understand more about PONDUS, Gerhard Forstner answers engineers' questions typlically asked during an evaluation process.
+Download a full copy of PONDUS Q&A: A Cost-Effective and Simple Solution for Sludge Hydrolysis.

 PONDUS is a thermal hydrolysis process that uses low-grade heat (140 °F to 160 °F) and sodium hydroxide for sludge hydrolysis.
 PONDUS does not use pressurized steam as in conventional thermal hydrolysis systems.
 It's a cost-effective hydrolysis process that is safe and simple to install and operate.
 The PONDUS design uses standard industrial control equipment; the compact size allows it to fit within a small footprint, making it ideal for plants of all sizes.
 The typical payback period of a PONDUS system is less than 5 years.